SymfonyCasts/solid/sfcasts/blackfire-player.md

 mv blackfire-player.phar /usr/local/bin/blackfire-player
 ```

-That's it!
-For Windows, just skip this step.
+Paste and... that's it!
+For Windows users, skip this step.
 Let's see if it works.
 Run:

 ```terminal
 blackfire-player